 a corporation organized as an electric cooperative in a state other than Texas that has obtained a certificate of authority to conduct affairs in the State of Texas;

-a cooperative association organized under Tex.
-Rev. Civ.
-Stat.
-1396-50.01 or a predecessor to that statute and operating under that statute; or
+a cooperative association organized under Chapter 251 of the Texas Business Organizations Code or a predecessor to that statute and operating under that statute; or

 a River Authority as defined in Tex.
 Water Code §30.003.